egarcia28/PI_in_the_sky_ENGR4/README.md

 This code can also help give a foundation on how to control the motor, -1 is its lowest throttle position and 1 is its highest.

-## Code
+# Code

 [Here](https://github.com/egarcia28/PI_in_the_sky_ENGR4/blob/main/finalCode.py) is our final code prototype.

+## Sweeping thoughts and generalizations
 The code is essentially a frankenstiened version of the [Data Storage assignment](https://github.com/egarcia28/Engineering_4_Notebook?tab=readme-ov-file#raspberry_pi_data_storage_1) we did earlier in the year, and a for loop that controls the timings and throttle of the motor.
+At first we used arbitrary numbers in the for loop for testing purposes, but soon came to the realization that it was going to get very confusing very fast.
+After swithing over to variables for the for loop timings things functioned better, but not perfect.
+Even still, not every variable affects the thing it is supposed to, and the timings are still fidly.
+Data collection worked alot smoother than when I did the [Data Storage assignment](https://github.com/egarcia28/Engineering_4_Notebook?tab=readme-ov-file#raspberry_pi_data_storage_1)(worked first time we tested it).
+The motor aspect of the code was breifly mentioned [above](https://github.com/egarcia28/PI_in_the_sky_ENGR4/tree/main?tab=readme-ov-file#motor-shenanigans) but it essentially runs the same as a continuous servo, using pwm, and controlled by myservo.throttle().
+Although, Wiring does differ so be careful (explained above).

+## Interesting Oddities or Tittilating Eccentricities
+During the first 2 launches all of our wiring was done on the backpack circuit board for the pico.
+For launches 3-5 we switched the accelerometer to a [JST-SH 4-Pin Cable](https://thepihut.com/products/stemma-qt-qwiic-jst-sh-4-pin-cable) (I think?) connected from the circuit board to the accelerometer.
+This helped eliminate mistrust in ou wiring and made testing and wiring much easier.
+When we were first prototyping code without data collection, we used delay in our for loop, but once we added data into the mix, we realized that we wouldn't be able to use delay and would have to scrap most of our timings and base everything off of the board's time (time.monotonic()).
+During tests 3 and 4 the data, liraries, code, and boot.py were all wiped from the pico.
+This was either due to the BOOTSEL button being held down in the electronics cabin, or a buggy pico.
+Luckily, for our 5th launch the timings, data collection, and wiping luck all came together to allow a clean test where decent data was collected and timings were adhered to.

 ## Failed launches and other issues